ryedin/site/_console/workflows.md

 title: "Workflows"
 ---

-[Convox Console](https://console.convox.com) supports the creation of "workflows" – series of tasks that are executed when triggered by user-defined actions.
-Workflows make it easy to automate continuous delivery of your applications.
+[Convox Console](https://console.convox.com) supports the creation of "workflows" – series of tasks that are executed on your app(s) when triggered by user-defined actions.

 ## Creating a Workflow